octue/power-curve-schema/README.md

 # power-curve-schema

-The IEC 61400-16 standard will require that Wind Turbine Power Curves be distributed in a particular data format.
-This repository is a working area for developing a schema to describe that format.
+The IEC 61400-16 standard will require that Wind Turbine Power Curves be distributed in a particular data format, or _schema_.
+This repository is a working area for developing that schema.

 ## Purpose